psalvador8/beachbay-contact/README.md

    Stores guest messages with metadata (language, sentiment, timestamp).

 5. **Amazon SES**
-   Sends an email containing the original and translated message to the hotel.
+   Sends confirmation email to guest and an email containing the original and translated message to the hotel.

 ---